 - other study and medical allowances.

 For PhD scholars, the scholarship may be awarded for a maximum of five and a half years.
-The renewal for subsequent years is subject to:
+The annual renewal of which for subsequent years is subject to:

 - the availability of funding;

 - receipt by the Indian Council for Cultural Relations (ICCR) of a progress report, valid Residency Permit and current transcripts;